Theacebutler/todo_list/README.md

 A todo app made with React.js\
-this goes through yhe basics of
+this goes through the basics of
 - Components
 - Nesting Components
 - useState and useEffect